Why I overexpose my photographs (….most of the time)

 A few things about how and what I do.

-- I shoot using RAW format
+- I shoot in RAW format.

 Expose to the Right